 - Firecrackers, explosives, propane

-- Pets (approved service animals excluded)
+- Pets (service animals and approved emotional support animals excluded)

 - Toasters and toaster ovens